 Self-employed individuals are also required to have “adequate and appropriate” equipment to provide first aid for themselves while at work.
 They should carry out an assessment of the hazards and risks in their workplace to establish an appropriate level of equipment.
 For example, those who regularly drive long distances may need a first aid kit in their vehicle.

-Although the self-employed are responsible for their first aid provision, the Health and Safety Executive recommends that self-employed people who work in shared premises with others make arrangements for one employer to take responsibility for first aid for all workers on the premises.
+Although the self-employed are responsible for their first aid provision, the Health and Safety Executive recommends that self-employed people who work in shared premises with others make arrangements for one person to take responsibility for first aid for all workers on the premises.
 There should be a written agreement for such an arrangement.